NiklasTiede/Spasco/README.md

 Example
 -------

-If you have files or dirs containing whitespaces in your current working
+If you have files or directories containing whitespaces in your current working directory you can easily replace them by underscores using spasco:
-directory:
-Your can easily remove the whitespaces by underscores using spasco:

 ```
-$ ls
 ❯ ls
-> ls
->>> ls
 test dir
 test file